Grand Challenge focus

 All proposals will be reviewed in English.
 Due to the high volume of submissions, the Grand Challenge cannot review proposals submitted in other languages.
 In addition, all Grand Challenge programming, including the Phase 2 Innovation Sprint, will be delivered in English.

 The AI for Climate and Nature Grand Challenge is an initiative of the Bezos Earth Fund.
-Luminary Labs is administering the Grand Challenge in partnership with Radiant Earth, the fiscal partner.
-Radiant Earth will also provide technical assistance during the Grand Challenge.
+Luminary Labs administered Phase 1 of the Grand Challenge in partnership with Radiant Earth, the fiscal partner.
+The Bezos Earth Fund will administer Phase 2, with the continued support of Radiant Earth.

 Grand Challenge Newsletter